-By analysing total rewards, HR leaders can go beyond tracking the success of a single benefit or one region’s preferences.
+By analyzing total rewards, HR leaders can go beyond tracking the success of a single benefit or one region’s preferences.
 They can create and track personas to generate a data-driven picture of how benefits are used to share with the C-suite.
-This, in turn, will drive optimisation, potentially making the difference between retaining or losing benefits budget.
+This, in turn, will drive optimization, potentially making the difference between retaining or losing benefits budget.

-Use data-driven insightsEmployee benefits optimisation requires quickly generating analytics on how benefits are being utilised as well as by whom and when.
+Use data-driven insightsEmployee benefits optimization requires quickly generating analytics on how benefits are being utilized as well as by whom and when.
 These insights can then be used to inform and drive strategy.

-Use technology to personalise the employee experienceCentralise benefits and use technology to generate data insights.
-These insights can also be used to personalise the employee experience, tailoring communications to optimise engagement and loyalty.
+Use technology to personalize the employee experienceCentralize benefits and use technology to generate data insights.
+These insights can also be used to personalize the employee experience, tailoring communications to optimize engagement and loyalty.